Bonnie S. Klapper: Career

 Klapper was a district court law clerk from 1982 to 1983 for Wallace Tashima in the Central District of California.
 Klapper joined the law firm of Tuttle & Taylor in Los Angeles, California, where she worked for two years in the litigation department on civil litigation.
 In 1984, Klapper became an Assistant U.S. Attorney in the Central District of California, where she specialized in narcotics money laundering investigations, prosecuting the first Title 31 structuring case in the country.
 In 1986, Klapper became an Assistant U.S. Attorney in the Eastern District of New York.
 She began in that office's money laundering unit in Brooklyn, investigating and prosecuting both drug and non-drug money laundering cases.
-In 1989, Klapper moved to that office's Long Island office, where she developed an expertise in money laundering and international narcotics trafficking cases.
-At that time, she worked with what was then the U.S custom service and the Immigration and Customs and the Internal Revenue Service to help found the El Dorado Task Force, a multi-agency task force set up to combat narcotics money laundering frequently lauded as a model of interagency cooperation.
-In 2006, Klapper was asked to return to the Brooklyn office to become one of the founding members of the International Drug Trafficking Section.
+In 1989, Klapper moved to that office's Long Island office.
+At that time, she worked with what was then the U.S custom service and the Immigration and Customs and the Internal Revenue Service.

 In February 2012, Klapper retired from the government to become a private defense attorney.
-Klapper specializes in domestic and international money laundering cases, international narcotics trafficking cases and cases involving individuals designated by the Treasury Department's Office of Foreign Assets Control.
-She has consulted on federal cases in districts in California, New York, the District of Columbia, Texas and Florida.

 Notable cases

-National Mortgage Bank of Greece and Atlantic Bank

-This investigation resulted in the convictions of the National Mortgage Bank of Greece, Atlantic Bank and eleven individuals on Title 31 charges for illegally sending tens of millions of dollars from The United States to Greece.

-Money Remitter Initiatives

-These investigations, which commenced in 1994 and continued through 2007, targeted money remitters agents and licensed money remitters in the greater New York area.
-They resulted in the conviction of the four largest licensed money remitters in New York State and approximately 70 money remitter agents, the closure of approximately 50 money remitter stores and the seizure of over $10 million.
-U.S. v.
-Vigo, South American Exchange, Perusa, et al.